materialize-labs/sensatecs-materialize-task/README.md

 - **Python 3.10 or higher**
 - **Streamlit**
-- **Google Cloud SDK**: For interacting with Google Cloud Storage and Document AI.
+- **Google Cloud Service Secrets**: For interacting with Google Cloud Storage and Document AI.
 - **OpenAI API Key**: For using GPT.

 ## Installation